Archive-42/redux-docs/md-docs/part-4-using-data.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">)</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-Now, we need a way to show the name of the post's author inside of our post list items and `<SinglePostPage>`.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>Now, we need a way to show the name of the post's author inside of our post list items and `<SinglePostPage>`.
 Since we want to show this same kind of info in more than one place, we can make a `PostAuthor` component that takes a user ID as a prop, looks up the right user object, and formats the user's name:

 features/posts/PostAuthor.js